For Immediate Release

 - These conditions are, by far, the largest cause of flight delays.
 In an average year, inclement weather is the reason for nearly 70 percent of all delays.

 - Delays translate into real costs for the airlines and the flying public.
-Currently, the cost to an airline for an hour of delay ranges from about $1,400 to $4,500, with the value of passenger time ranging from $35 to $63 per hour.
+The cost to an airline for an hour of delay ranges from about $1,400 to $4,500, with the value of passenger time ranging from $35 to $63 per hour.
 This means that delays cost the airlines and their passengers billions of dollars each year.

 - Each kind of inclement weather presents challenges to the FAA’s air traffic control operation, but perhaps the most disruptive are the convective storms that strike in the summer.
 Winter storms, while potentially dangerous, often form and move slowly.
 By contrast, summer storms typically form, grow and move swiftly, covering large swaths of airspace.
 Many start in the Ohio Valley and move east, impacting air travel in the Northeast, particularly New York.